Law Specialised Courses: Banking and Insurance Law

 It is a sad state of affairs that majority of them have no good faculty or infrastructure or resources to impart the best education practices and knowledge to a budding lawyer.
 The time has come for the BCI (Bar Council of India) to regulate such colleges and schools or else we will end up creating two types of lawyers, one who has the best of education and the other who ends up feeling like an Alice in Wonderland.

 Having said so, let us examine the opportunities available for a young law graduate.
-There is a huge demand for lawyers in the banking sector in India as both private and public sector banks need law officers or in-house counsels.
+There is a huge demand for lawyers in the banking sector, lawyers who study banking and insurance law, in India as both private and public sector banks need law officers or in-house counsels.

 How to get there?